leamingrad/townapi/README.md

 For details of this tests are declared, see [the api app tests](testapi/api/tests.py).

+## The Stack

+This API is built as a Django application, using the Django Rest Framework to provide the REST API.
+It also makes use of django-filters for filtering, and Markdown for displaying the endpoint help.

+Since this is only a demonstration, the inbuild Django webserver and default sqlite database have been used - for what would be needed in production see [Productising](#Productising).

 ## Available Endpoints

 The API provides two endpoints that can be queried (every other URL will return a 404).
 Visiting the endpoint in the browser will give a version of the below documentation.